 Singapore’s only Japanese restaurant with two Michelin stars, Shoukouwa serves refined sushi to those lucky enough to snag one of eight seats at its hinoki wood counter.
-From there, chefs expertly prepare fatty blackthroat sea perch from Tsushima; spicy, earthy matsutake mushrooms from Hokkaido; and rare, seasonal delicacies such as silky, milky fugu shirako (puffer fish milt).
-Premium junmai daiginjo sakes from breweries such as Sawaya Matsumoto, Hakurakusei and Masuizumi are the perfect pairing.
+From there, chefs expertly prepare monkfish liver with uni; fatty blackthroat sea perch from Tsushima; and rare delicacies such as golden ikura (Yamame trout roe).
+Premium junmai daiginjo sakes from breweries such as Hakurakusei are the perfect pairing.

-It’s been a meteoric rise for Odette, a blush-pink and brass-accented space in Singapore’s National Gallery which captured two Michelin stars within a year of opening in 2015 as well as the top spot on Asia’s 50 Best Restaurants 2019 list.
+It’s been a meteoric rise for Odette, a blush-pink and brass-accented space in Singapore’s National Gallery which captured two Michelin stars within a year of opening in 2015 as well as the top spot on Asia’s 50 Best Restaurants 2020 list.
 Credit goes to Julien Royer – and his long-time sous chefs – for modern cooking inspired by his childhood in the south of France.
-What’s fresh and seasonal shines, whether it’s rosemary smoked egg, heirloom beetroots or tender Brittany pigeon.
+What’s fresh and seasonal shines, whether it’s rosemary smoked egg, heirloom beetroots or Hokkigai clams.
 ‘Because I’ve been in Asia for more than 10 years, it is French cooking in its DNA, but we slowly have incorporated Asian influences,’ says Royer.

 Jaan by Kirk Westaway

 On the 70th floor of Swissôtel The Stamford, this restaurant’s killer views are rivalled only by the exquisite decor.
 Since 2015, Jaan has shifted its culinary focus to modern British cooking, as interpreted by Devon-born Westaway.
 He gives the classics a light, refined take and starts every meal with a cup of warm, roasted potato soup.
-A new menu showcases Westaway’s favourite springtime dishes – white asparagus carpaccio and saffron and black truffle pasta – along with delights such as a Scottish kombu (seaweed) and Devon cheddar cheese.
+A new menu showcases Westaway’s favourite dishes – squab pigeons and saffron pasta – along with delights such as pear turnover with whisky caramel.

 The Botanic Gardens make an apt setting for one-Michelin-starred Corner House, whose chef Jason Tan embraces ‘gastro-botanica’ cuisine.
-What that means is an unabashedly vegetable-focused menu, including his signature Cévennes onion dish (where he interprets the allium four ways) or his ever-evolving Variation of Tomato course.
+What that means is an unabashedly vegetable-focused menu, including his signature Cévennes onion dish (where he interprets the allium four ways).
 While he asserts that ‘prettiness’ in his presentation is not a priority, diners faithfully photographing every plate suggest otherwise.

-Ivan Brehm, of Brazilian and European heritage, specialises in what he calls ‘crossroads cooking’ at Nouri, which made its Asia’s 50 Best Restaurants debut in 2019.
-In the convivial open kitchen, chefs prep the ‘familiar mixed with the unfamiliar’ to create dishes like vermilion carabinero prawns and aged carnaroli rice accented with kanzuri (snow-fermented Japanese red chilli peppers).
-A must-try is the wild rice stem, dressed in a spiced buttermilk that has analogues in Normandy and the Middle East.
+Ivan Brehm, of Brazilian and European heritage, specialises in what he calls ‘crossroads cooking’ at Nouri, which made its Asia’s 50 Best Restaurants debut in 2019 and retained a place on the 2020 list.
+In the convivial open kitchen, chefs prep the ‘familiar mixed with the unfamiliar’ to create dishes like strawberry and kimchi served with an oscietra caviar, and the beef marmalade, accompanied by a bueh keluak mole sauce.